'American Idol' 2018 Reboot: Kelly Clarkson As Judge, Ryan Seacrest To Host? [Report]

 The American Idol reboot is said to be scheduled during the 2017-2018 season.
 At this time, there is no definitive mention of a premier date.
 TMZ reported that ABC is seeking a March 2018 premiere of the American Idol reboot.
 It is rumored that ABC could possibly place the show in their struggling Sunday night slot.

-ABC‘s first choice for a judge on the American Idol 2018 reboot is Kelly Clarkson, who won the first season of the hit show.
-TMZ reported that Kelly Clarkson is not only interested in joining the cast, but has already begun clearing her schedule.
+ABC’s first choice for a judge on the 2018 American Idol reboot is Kelly Clarkson, who won the first season of the hit show.
+TMZ reported that Kelly Clarkson is not only interested in joining the cast, but has also begun clearing her schedule.

 From winner to judge?
 ABC is reportedly eyeing @Kelly_Clarkson to judge the @AmericanIdol revival https://t.co/nYmqSFTTba pic.twitter.com/vcKJFJU0iR